 \\ Information collected from biannual residents' survey.
-Latest survey completed September 2016.
+Latest survey completed September 2018 (2017/18: September 2016; e provisional estimate.

 4 Key risks and uncertainties

 4.1 A risk management strategy is in place to identify and evaluate risk.
 This is based on the principles of the Enterprise Wide Risk Management Framework.
 There are clearly defined steps to support better decision making through the understanding of risk, whether a positive opportunity or threat and the likely impact.
 The risk management process is subject to regular review and updating.
 Key risks faced by the Authority and included on the Authority's corporate risk register are summarised in the following table.